fmeyenhofer/ABA_J/README.md

 After compilation the plugin (jar-file) can be dragged and dropped from the target folder on the imageJ main UI.
 After restarting, the plugin is available through the menu: Plugins > AllenJ

+## Optional Steps
+This plugin uses [Deeplearning4J][dl4j] (DL4J) to do the computations with the deep convolutional neural networks (CNN).
+DL4J has also
+GPU capabilities.

 # Usage
 Once installed in [Fiji][fiji], you can access a collection of functions through _Main Menu > Plugins > Allen Brain Atlas_

+Note: This neuroinformatics plugin performs computationally intense operations and deals with a considerable amount of data (input and web resources).
+Therefore the users are advised to run the software on a adequate machine with a configuration that fulfills the following requirements:
+* fast internet connection (LAN)
+* a good CPU
+* enough memory (at least 16 GB)
+* CUDA capable GPU (optional, but recommended)

 ## Section to Volume Registration